Fish Habitat & Restoration Grants

 Title II – Special Projects on Federal Land

 Funds projects on BLM and US Forest Service land including, but not limited to road, trail, and infrastructure maintenance or obliteration; soil productivity improvement; improvements in forest ecosystem health; watershed restoration and maintenance; restoration, maintenance and improvement of wildlife and fish habitat; control of noxious and exotic weeds; and re-establishment of native species.
+A portion of Forest Service funds generated through multi-use activities, such as grazing, timber production, and special use permits, are distributed to eligible counties to help maintain local roads and schools.

 Trout Unlimited – Home Rivers Initiative